-- 1. Banners must be pre-entered at the Extension Office by July 1. - 2.
-Banners should illustrate a phase of 4-H work. - 3.
-Avoid using copyright materials by using original work.
+- 1. Banners must be pre-entered at the Extension Office - 2.
+Banners should illustrate a phase of 4-H work. - Avoid using copyright materials by using original work.
 Banners using copyrighted and/or trademark materials utilized to endorse or promote instead of educate will be disqualified and not displayed. - 4.
 Dimensions no less than 12 and no more than 16 square foot; minimum of 3-foot long on one side.
 3' x 4' Banners must be hung on wooden dowels.
 A 6-inch long wire or chain will be fastened to each end dowel rod for hanging purposes. - 5.
-Attach label to lower front left-hand corner of the banner (as you face) with name of Club and County in 2-inch high letters. - 6.
-Three top banners will be selected for display at Kansas State Fair.
+Attach label to lower front left-hand corner of the banner (as you face) with name of Club and County in 2-inch high letters.

-- 4-H Club Banner - 2.
+- 1. 4-H Club Banner - 2.
 4-H Conservation Banner